david-mears-2/CV/README.md

 ### Communication skills

-- As a teacher of English as a foriegn language and of musical instruments, my favourite thing was managing to place the conceptual stepping stones at optimal intervals so that my students could bridge the gap between state A and state B. In that way a seemingly intractable task is reduced to a few simple steps + practice.
+- As a teacher of English as a foreign language and of musical instruments, my favourite thing was managing to place the conceptual stepping stones at optimal intervals so that my students could bridge the gap between state A and state B. In that way a seemingly intractable task is reduced to a few simple steps + practice.
 - In my writing, the ability to distil abstruse ideas into their key elements is one of my USPs.
     - While at Kinder, I wrote a [blog post](https://kinder.world/blogs/company/increasing-effectiveness-with-high-quality-internal-research-19405) on their site summarizing some of the science behind, and highlighting some potential drawbacks of, their vetting framework.
     - When I became excited by the all the parallels between concepts in linguistics and computer science, I wrote [a long-post](https://medium.com/@davidmears/programming-and-linguistics-makers-week-1-da1709051ca2) that got 46 claps on Medium.